The Numbers Game

 How can schools survive and meet the standards when the funds they receive to operate do not allow them to purchase new equipment, books, supplies?

-a nation where there was supposed to be a boom of teacher hirings, beginning when I began, developing into a nation where schools are simply removing the position.
+Unfortunately in the past ten years we've seen a nation where there was supposed to be a boom of teacher hirings, beginning when I began, developing into a nation where schools are simply removing the position.
 Instead of seeing many openings for teachers in the past ten years, I've seen positions being cut.
 A neighboring school shut its doors because it couldn't make ends meet.
 Another nearby school is going to four day school weeks to save money.

-ch is actually many problems.
+There is no easy solution to this problem, which is actually many problems.
 I do believe that there is money for funding schools out there.
 State governments need to decide how important education is to the future of this country.

 Cutting jobs is also taking away the enthusism of brilliant teachers.
 They are leaving the profession and seeking jobs in careers that aren't being tampered with by outside forces.
 I know of handfuls of people who would have been wonderful leaders in classrooms that simply gave up and sought other work.